Early Education Workforce Development Initiative

 It’s Time We commit to our Early Educators.

 Early childhood educators are essential to the health and development of children.
 A cornerstone of local and state economies, the early childhood sector not only provides many jobs, it also enables parents to work while their young children are cared for.
-However, the compensation of early childhood educators does not match their social and economic importance.
+However, the compensation for early childhood educators does not match their social and economic importance.

 For example, the living wage in Columbus, OH, for a single parent of two is $57,720 annually.
 While the average K-12 educator earns $63,589, those employed as preschool teachers only take in an alarming $23,792, not even half the living wage.
 Low compensation, stress, and lack of resources, lead to challenges recruiting and retaining skilled early childhood educators.
 We can do better.